Summand minimality and asymptotic convergence of generalized Zeckendorf decompositions: Algorithm from any representation to the gzd

-Recall from Remark \ref{rem_close_gzd} that a representation can be thought of as being ``far'' from the gzd if its m.l.i. and s.l.i. are large.
-As such, a natural way to turn any representation into the gzd is to try decreasing the m.l.i. and s.l.i. of the representation to zero.
-To do so, one can trace the representation from left to right, find the first violation and attempt to ``fix'' it.
-Notice that because any valid block is lexicographically less than the signature of the linear recurrence (see Definition \ref{def:block}), the entry at the violation index is always ``too large'', which suggests that we can carry in order to fix it, as in Example \ref{ex:abletocarry}.
-In the case where we cannot carry, which means the c.o.i. exists, we would borrow from the r.e.i. in order to carry, as in Example \ref{ex:make_coi_large}.
-As one goes along and performs these borrows and carries to fix all possible violations, one would expect to decrease the m.l.i. and the s.l.i. to zero to reach the gzd.
-Though there is more subtlety in the actual algorithm and why it terminates, this is the key idea of the process.
+Remark \ref{rem_close_gzd} explains how a representation can be thought of as being ``far'' from the gzd if its m.l.i.\ and s.l.i.\ are large.
+As such, a potential way to turn any representation into the gzd is to try decreasing the m.l.i.\ and s.l.i.\ of the representation to zero.
+To do so, one may start by finding the first violation and attempting to ``fix'' it.
+Because any valid block is lexicographically less than $\sigma$ (see Definition \ref{def:block}), the entry at the violation index is always ``too large.''
+This suggests that we may try to carry in order to fix it, as in Example \ref{ex:abletocarry}.
+In the case where we are not able to carry, which is to say that the c.o.i.\ exists, we would first borrow from the r.e.i.\ in order to carry, as in Example \ref{ex:make_coi_large}.
+As one performs these borrows and carries to fix all possible violations, one would expect to decrease the m.l.i.\ and the s.l.i.\ to zero to reach the gzd.
+Motivated by this intuition, we introduce Algorithm \ref{alg_gzd}.
+Although there is some subtlety in the algorithm, this intuition is the key idea in the proof of validity.